Special Projects Grant

 The Institute Director, staff and the applicable Cooper Union Deans and/or individual schools and advisory committees will review projects submitted to the Institute before the Grant is to be rewarded.

-Recipients of the CUISD Special Projects Grant are expected to provide 3 progress reports evenly spaced over their duration of their project.
-The project and reports will be made publicly available via The Cooper Union Institute for Sustainable Design website.
+Recipients of the CUISD Special Projects Grant are expected to provide progress reports spaced over the duration of the ISD's support for the project.

 Projects & Links